The pop-up message ‘You’ll need to ask to use this app’ is part of Microsoft’s Family Feature which was introduced in the latest Windows 10 updates.

 - If you don’t belong to a child’s account, then this can be a bug from Microsoft’s end.

 - If it’s blocking a particular application, then the parent account has blocked that application for you.
-For example, if you keep facing the Microsoft family features blocking chrome issue, then the parent account has blocked Google Chrome for your account.

 How to Turn Off Microsoft family features Pop Up?